 1. Is morning the best time to do yoga?

 Unrolling your yoga mat first thing in the morning is a great way to kickstart your day.
-A morning yoga session will start your day on the right foot by allowing you to clear your mind, improve your focus, and give you a burst of energy for the day ahead.
+A sunrise yoga session will start your day on the right foot by allowing you to clear your mind, improve your focus, and give you a burst of energy for the day ahead.
 It can also stimulate your metabolism because yoga promotes healthy digestion and stabilizes blood sugar levels.

 If you wake up with aches or stiffness, a simple stretching routine can minimize the pain as you gently increase flexibility, mobility, and muscle strength.
 Yoga can be an effective way to beat stress and anxiety, too: this is because yoga has a calming effect and the power to change the body's stress-response systems by decreasing heart rate variability.